guyellis/quizzical/CONTRIBUTING.md

 # Contributing to Quizzical

-Ping me at [@wildfiction](https://twitter.com/wildfiction) if you have questions.
+First create an issue and check that this is a good change.

-Fork the repo and submit a Pull Request if you have improvements or bug fixes.
+Then fork the repo and submit a Pull Request if you have improvements or bug fixes.